zhkrb/cloudflare-scrape-Android/README.md

     });
 ```
 PS: When you want to use cookieList for String, you needed call `Cloudflare.listToString(cookieList)` conversion to String.
+PS: If url redirect to new url, hasNewUrl will return true and 3rd parameter return new url

 If you need to use jsoup
 ```java
 Map<String, String> cookies = Cloudflare.List2Map(cookies);